Nasruddin/elasticsearch-reactive-spring-data/README.md

 ![Alt text](https://github.com/Nasruddin/elasticsearch-spring-boot-spring-data/blob/master/instruction/data.png?raw=true "Optional Title")

 * Now you should have enough data to play around with.
-Also, you can persist you own data.
+Also, you can persist your own data.

 ## Extra Points